- 2014 ELECTION CANDIDATES

 To make an old sentence politically correct, “Now is the time for all good people to come to the aid of the party.”

 In the 2011 general election the Party ran 51 candidates and more than doubled our vote count to over 19,600.
 You can read more about it here.
-The resulting minority government means that the next election could happen any time.
-Our plan is to be ready for an election in the spring of 2013 and to maintain a state of readiness until the election is called.
+Then in 2013 we ran a "mini-full slate" of candidates in all five by-elections held on August 1st and we are running candidates in both by-elections to be held on February 13, 2014.
+The current Liberal minority government means that the next election could happen any time.
+Our plan is to be ready for an election in the spring of 2014 and to maintain a state of readiness until the election is called.

-If you are not a Voting Member of the Party, complete and mail the Membership Application to the address on the form with a donation to cover your membership fee (and more if you can make a contribution to our election campaign).
+If you have not already joined the party, you will need to sign up as a Voting Member.
+You can do this online or you can complete and mail the Membership Application to the address on the form with a donation to cover your membership fee (and more if you would like to make a contribution to our election campaign).

-If you are ready to run, please complete the "Candidate Application" form and return it to the Party.
-We will send you a C-1 Candidate Registration form required by Elections Ontario.
-It must be signed by you, your CFO and the Party CFO.
+If you have done all that and are ready to run, please complete the "Candidate Application" form and return it to the Party.
+You will be put in touch with the Campaign Director and Regional Coordinator for your electoral district.

-The Party will provide advice, pamphlets, and signs.
+During an election campaign, the Party will provide advice, generic pamphlets, and generic signs upon request.
 This will take money.
 We estimate we will need $30,000 just to support 90 candidates.
 For another $15,000 we should be able to run radio ad campaigns in smaller markets like Barrie-Simcoe and Kitchener-Waterloo-Guelph if we have candidates in all or most of the ridings in that market.
 In addition to money, it will take effort to get signs and pamphlets prepared and delivered to candidates.
-We need people with a little financial experience to be Chief Financial Officers for one or more candidates.
+We need people with a little financial experience to be Chief Financial Officers (CFO's) for one or more candidates.
 If you would like to work 'behind the scenes' send us a message.

-Elections are an excellent opportunity to get our message out.
-While the term “libertarian” is heard more often, there are still lots of people who don’t know we exist or what the term means.
+Elections are our best opportunity to get our message out.
+While the term “libertarian” is heard more often, there are still lots of people who don’t know that we exist or what the term means.
 We need your help to change this.
 Please use our online donation page to contribute $500, $300, $200, or whatever you can afford, to our campaign through PayPal.
 If you prefer to send a cheque, mail it to the address here.
 Do it now, to ensure you take advantage of the refundable Political Tax Credit.
-You will get back 75% of the first $372 contributed in a year and 50% of the next $1,240.
+You will get back 75% of the first $399 contributed in a year and 50% of the next $931.